coughingmouse/Korean-Romanization/diacriticsv.md

 ⟨g⟩ was in use for ⟨ㆁ⟩ to meet design requirement.
 It needs be used exclusively for the character to avoid use of apostrophe.

-* Why ⟨ng⟩, not ⟨ŋ⟩?
+* Why ⟨g⟩ and ⟨ng⟩, not ⟨ŋ⟩?

-You can't type that with Qwerty.
+It's not a commonly used letter, so it's hard to type that letter.
+Also, you can't type that with Qwerty.
 This is important for more people than you might imagine.

 * Why allow both ⟨ng⟩ and ⟨g⟩?